• Skip to primary navigation

 Career

-Here are my words from past years.
-I don’t think they truly ever go away.
-They were important to me then and still are now, as a clue to who I am and who I want to be.
+First off, let me share my words from past years.
+Each word still resonates with me at some level.
+They were important to me then and still are now as a clue to who I am and who I want to be.

 2016 – Health ★ Mindfulness ★ Focus